*The 2018 Research Grant Application will be available soon.

 - Budgets must fall between $250 and $5000.

-- Awards will be paid to your department or organization/company, if one exists, and can cover costs such as equipment, hourly assistance, materials, and supplies.
+- Awards will be paid to the lead investigator’s department or organization/company, if one exists, and can cover costs such as equipment, hourly assistance, materials, incentives, and supplies.

-- Budgets cannot include indirect costs, salaries for the investigator(s), or travel to present the results.
+- Budgets may not include indirect costs, salaries for the investigator(s), or travel to present the results.

 - Grants are awarded for a one-year time frame beginning June 1.

-- Unspent balances will revert to AASP unless a written request for extension is submitted 6 weeks prior to grant expiration and is approved by the Research Grant Committee.
+- Unspent balances will revert to AASP unless a written request for extension is submitted 6 weeks prior to grant expiration and is approved by the Research Development Committee.

 - Failure to complete the project may require reimbursement.